-Following on from the early demonstration of the technique and of its potential impact, the "CryoSat ThEMatic PrOducts - SWATH Cryo-TEMPO" project (CryoTEMPO-EOLIS) aims to consolidate the research and development undertaken during the CryoSat+ CryoTop / CryoTop evolution ESA STSE projects (Gourmelen et al., 2018) into operational products.
+Following on from the early demonstration of the technique and of its potential impact, the "CryoSat ThEMatic PrOducts - SWATH Cryo-TEMPO" project (CryoTEMPO-EOLIS) aims to consolidate the research and development undertaken during the CryoSat+ CryoTop / CryoTop evolution ESA STSE projects (Gourmelen et al., 2018) and the CryoSat+ Mountain Glaciers project (Jakob et al., 2021) into operational products.
 The purpose of the thematic products is to make the data available to the wider scientific community in a form that does not require a detailed understanding of the sensor used and extensive post-processing.
 The CryoTEMPO-EOLIS consists of two distinct products;

-- 1) a point product containing a cloud of elevations with an associated uncertainty in geo spatial units; and - 2) a gridded product containing a spatial interpolation of the point product onto a uniform grid of elevation and uncertainty.
+- 1) a point product containing a cloud of elevations with an associated uncertainty in geo spatial units; - 2) a gridded product containing a spatial interpolation of the point product onto a uniform grid of elevation and uncertainty.

-The products are first released over Greenland and Antarctica, and the second phase includes products covering Mountain Glacier regions.
+The products were first released over Greenland and Antarctica, and the second phase includes products covering Glacier regions.